OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:59

-At this, they picked up stones to stone Him, but Jesus hid Himself, slipping away from the temple grounds.
+At this, they picked up stones to throw at Him, but Jesus hid Himself, slipping away from the temple grounds.